Regynald G. Washington Master of Global Hospitality Management

 If you have additional information or feel there are extenuating circumstances which you would like to share with the Admissions Committee (i.e. academic performance issues or areas of weakness in the application).
 Please limit your response to 250 words.

 All applicants must submit an updated résumé.
-No work experience is required.
+While work experience is not required, it is preferred.

 Although it is not required, you are welcome to submit a letter of recommendation.
 Recommendation letters may be submitted through the online application process or in sealed envelopes from the recommender; recommenders must sign their names across the sealed portion of the back of the envelope.